JudeDavis1/capital-cities/README.md

 - A Next.js app with Tailwind CSS and shadcn/ui (\*).
 - The sizing etc. works pretty well until a minimum screen width of about 300px.
+- The feedback is given via toast messages.

 Rough frontend template: